joopppj/InClassProject/README.md

 # InClassProject
-I  put all in-class projects I did in University of Toronto here
+I  put all in-class projects (difficult ones) I did in University of Toronto here